Tusar6701/Rainmeter/README.md

 2. In the installaion path of Rainmeter, go into Skins folder and create a new folder named "NewFolder" "C:...\Rainmeter\Skins\NewFolder" <--- The directory should look like this
 3. Download the 'ini' and 'txt' files into this folder and download the python file to wherever desired
+4. Load selfQuote.ini once through Rainmeter and exit Rainmeter
-4. Run the python script
+5. Run the python script